Islandora-Devops/migrate_7x_claw/README.md

 This module contains plugins and some example migrations to import data from a Fedora 3 Islandora instance into an Islandora CLAW instance.

-This is a base setup, it requires adjustments to the default Repository Object and configuration changes for your setup.
+This is a base setup, it requires configuration changes for your setup.

-## Required changes
-The default Repository Object provided with Islandora CLAW requires one additional field to allow for these migrations (or you can comment out these field migrations).

-1. A large text field called `field_mods_text`, this will store the MODS datastream from the source object.

-This is defined in the `config/install/migrate_plus.migration.islandora_basic_image.yml` and can be commented out there.

-## Example usage
+## Installation and configuration
-To use this migration, clone this repo into your Drupal 8 instance `modules/contrib` directory.
+To use this migration:

+1. clone this repo into your Drupal 8 instance `modules/contrib` directory
-DO NOT INSTALL THE MODULE YET!!!
+1. run `composer install`
+1. edit the .yaml files as indicated below (it is important you edit these files before installing the module)

+## Editing the .yaml configuration files

-You will need to edit the 3 `migrate_plus.migration.islandora_basic_image*` files in the `config/install` directory.
+You will need to edit the 3 `migrate_plus.migration.islandora_basic_image*` files in the `migrate_7x_claw/modules/islandora_migrate_7x_claw_feature/config/install` directory.

 At a minimum you'll need to set:
 1. `solr_base_url: http://10.0.2.2:9080/solr` to your Solr instance
-1. `fedora_base_url: &fedora_base_url http://10.0.2.2:9080/fedora` to your Fedora, please leave the `&fedora_base_url`
+1. `fedora_base_url: &fedora_base_url http://10.0.2.2:9080/fedora` to your Fedora.
-this is a placeholder and saves re-typing this value in other locations.
 1. The `username` and `password` in the block
    ```
-    authentication: &fedora_auth
+    authentication:
     plugin: basic
     username: fedoraAdmin
     password: fedoraAdmin